Agencies Responsible for regulating drones in the Islamic Republic of Iran

 - Nuclear power plants

-There have already been incidents in Busher, Natanz, Qom, Arak, and Isfahan in which spy allegations have been leveled in connection with the use of drones.
+There have already been incidents in Busher, Natanz, Qom, Arak, and Isfahan in which spy allegations have been leveled concerning the use of drones.

 Note for Foreign Operators

 Iran’s current legal situation regarding drone use is unclear.
 However, numerous reports have emerged of drone users having negative experiences.
-As a result, it is not recommended to bring your drone into the country unless you can obtain permission.
+As a result, bringing your drone into the country is not recommended unless you can obtain permission.

 In Iran, arrests for using GPS-enabled devices or cameras can occur very quickly.
-When you enter the country using appropriate technology, the Iranian security authorities quickly assume that you are a spy.
+When you enter the country using appropriate technology, the Iranian security authorities quickly assume you are a spy.
 In some instances, the accused were not permitted to leave Iran until a court ruling was issued.

 Notes for recreational drone pilots flying for fun in Iran

 If your drone weighs less than 300 grams, you are not required to obtain a drone permit.

 Notes for operating Commercial Drone Services in Iran

 All aerial operations considered for a “commercial purpose” require a license, which you must apply for with the appropriate authority.